skx/gobasic/README.md

 > If you'd prefer to see a more "real" interpreted language, implemented in Go, you might prefer [monkey](https://github.com/skx/monkey/).

-The implementation is simple for three main reasons:
+The implementation is simple for two main reasons:

 * There is no UI, which means any and all graphics-primitives are ruled out.
   * However the embedded sample, described later in this file, demonstrates using BASIC to create a PNG image.